 If approaching via the A487, Cwmtydu (sometimes spelt Cymtudu) is signposted and you follow a winding single track road for about 4 miles before reaching the car park.

 When travelling from nearby New Quay, it is about a 15 minute drive starting on the A486 and turning right at Maen-Y-Groes which is signposted to Llangrannog.
 Cwmtydu is then signposted to the right on this road.

 Arriving By Foot

-Cymtydu Beach can be easily accessed from the Ceredigion Coast Path and is popular with walkers due the beautiful views from the cliff tops.
-The coastal path leads down to Cymtydu Beach along the wooded valley and then returns to the coast as it climbs back up towards New Quay.
+Cwmtydu Beach can be easily accessed from the Ceredigion Coast Path and is popular with walkers due the beautiful views from the cliff tops.
+The coastal path leads down to Cwmtydu Beach along the wooded valley and then returns to the coast as it climbs back up towards New Quay.

 At Cwmtydu Beach

 Cwmtydu Beach is a secluded cove whose beach is mainly covered in soft pebbles and shingle with a few small patches of sand peeping through in places.
 Perfect for sandcastle building, but we had not come prepared with buckets and spades, much to the dismay of our daughters.
 However, once they had kicked off their walking boots and cooled their feet down in the sea, we were forgiven as they tucked into a picnic while listening to the sound of the sea lapping on the shore and enjoying the tranquil atmosphere.
 We were amongst only a few other people enjoying the beach!

 After lunch, the kids enjoyed skimming stones while looking out for seals as Cwmtydu is one of their favourite haunts along this stretch of coast.
 We actually spotted a couple basking on the rocks nearby which made our day!